can-yesilyurt/GSM-A5-1-Encrypt-Decrypt/README.md

 sudo cmake --install .
 ```
-and it will be installed on /usr/local/bin/encrypt_GSM_A5-1
+and it will be installed in /usr/local/bin/encrypt_GSM_A5-1

 Usage: